glorialu22/my-codef-site/content/_index.md

 ![AncientNanjing](ancientnanjing.jpg)

 - Nanjing Massacre
-    - In 1937, over 200,000 to 300,000 Chinese civilians and prisoners of war were killed by the Empire of Japan at Nanjing.(https://en.wikipedia.org/wiki/Nanjing_Massacre)
+    - In 1937, over 300,000 Chinese civilians and prisoners of war were killed by the Empire of Japan at Nanjing.(https://en.wikipedia.org/wiki/Nanjing_Massacre)
-    - A clip from a film about the occupation of Nanjing by the invading Japanese.
+    - A clip from a film "The Flowers of War".The story is set in Nanking, China, during the 1937 Nanking Massacre in the Second Sino-Japanese War.
+A group of escapees, finding sanctuary in a church compound, try to survive the Japanese atrocities.

 ![nanjingmassacre](nanjingmassacre.jpeg)
+> ^ Sculpture in front of Morial Hall of the Victims in Nanjing Massacre by Japanese Invaders。

-<iframe width="560" height="315" src="https://www.youtube.com/embed/0xpUlyyEEI8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PZLvolPYa8k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+_**Thank you!**_